Modern, Innovative and Secure Infrastructure

 Since the release of the 2017 Naval Shipbuilding Plan, the Government has made significant progress in the development and upgrade of infrastructure to support the continuous naval shipbuilding enterprise.
 This has included:

-- Considerable progress in the development of Osborne South via ANI's Managing Contractor Lendlease, currently leading the construction of new facilities to be complete by end of March 2020, in time to meet the commencement of the Hunter Class Frigate Program.
+- Considerable progress in the development of Osborne South where ANI is delivering new and upgraded facilities to support the delivery of the Hunter Class Frigate Program.
 Ongoing progress of Osborne South can be found on ANI's website.

 - Continued engagement with the South Australian State Government as a key stakeholder in the development of the Northern LeFevre Master Plan.
 Facilitated through stakeholder engagement workshops, key initiatives of the plan include consideration of wider precinct ‘zoning’ and improved transport networks.